Spring in New Orleans: Highlights

 On the heels of St. Patrick’s comes St. Joseph’s Day (March 19), when many local Catholic churches and private homes build elaborate altars laden with food to honor St. Joseph, and pass out lucky beans to people seeking his blessing.
 Come nightfall on St. Joseph’s, Mardi Gras Indians hit the backstreets in spectacular hand-beaded suits and feathers to play hide-and-seek with locals and visitors eager to catch a glimpse of Indians in the wild.

-March goes out like a lion with a cacophony of ear-blasting yells of “STELLA!!!” and “STANLEY!!!” during the Stella & Stanley Shouting Contest that marks the end of the annual Tennessee Williams Literary Festival.
+March goes out like a lion with a cacophony of ear-blasting yells of “STELLA!!!” and “STANLEY!!!” during the Stella & Stanley Shouting Contest that marks the end of the annual five-day Tennessee Williams Literary Festival.
+The fest is filled with conferences, round tables, signings, walking tours, and features a book fair.
+Also this month, the city hosts the Saints & Sinners Literary Festival that celebrates LGBTQ authors.

 Whenever it falls, Easter brings its own triumvirate of parades.
-The historic French Quarter Easter Parade rolls in mule-drawn carriages and convertibles to attend 11 a.m. mass at St. Louis Cathedral.
-Then Bourbon St. legend Chris Owens leads her own brass-band parade through the Quarter.
+The Historic French Quarter Easter Parade rolls in mule-drawn carriages and convertibles to attend 11 a.m. mass at St. Louis Cathedral.
+Then Bourbon St. legend Chris Owens leads her own parade through the Quarter.
+The third parade of Easter Sunday, also in the French Quarter, is the Gay Easter Parade, a long-standing tradition of the New Orleans LGBTQ community and great fun to witness.

 The days may get hotter in May, but the good times just keep rolling.
 Held in mid-May, along the lovely banks of the Bayou St. John in Mid-City, Bayou Boogaloo gets bigger every year.
 It now draws dozens of homemade flotillas of festers, who float along the bayou while music wafts across the water from several stages.